newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/transportation-license-permit.md

 If your business often delivers alcoholic beverages, consider getting a transportation license or permit.
 You can apply for one with the Division of Alcoholic Beverage Control (ABC):

 * **Transportation license** lets your business deliver alcohol both into and out of New Jersey
-* **Limited transportation permit** allows your business to pick up alcohol at points in NJ and transports to points outside of NJ
+* **Limited transportation permit** allows your business to pick up alcohol at points in NJ and transport it to points outside of NJ

 You will also need to get an insignia.
 An insignia is a marker on a vehicle that shows it is allowed to carry alcohol.